Introduction

 4.Database Management Systems

-- Database management software is a collection of computer programs that allow storage, modification, and extraction of information from a database in an efficient manner.
-It supports the structuring of the database in a standard format and provides tools for data input, verification, storage, retrieval, query, and manipulation.
-When such software is used information systems can be changed much more easily as the organization’s information requirements change.
-New categories of data can be added to the database without disrupting the existing system.
-It also controls the security and integrity of the database from unauthorized access.
-FoxPro and Oracle are database management systems.
+- Database management software consists of computer programs that store, modify, and extract information from a database efficiently.
+It supports organizing the database in a standard format and provides tools for data input, verification, storage, retrieval, querying, and manipulation.
+Using this software allows organizations to adapt their information systems easily as their data needs evolve.
+They can add new data categories without disrupting existing systems.
+The software also controls database security and maintains data integrity by preventing unauthorized access.
+Examples of database management systems include FoxPro and Oracle.

 5.Presentation Applications